Key details

 There are no entry requirements for this program.

-Participants must have access to a commercial kitchen to complete this Skills Set.
+Participants must have access to a commercial kitchen to complete this Skill Set.
 This may be their place of employment that operates a permanent or temporary kitchen premises, smaller food preparation or bar areas, or another suitable venue they have arranged access to.

 The people-first approach to flexibility and supportive learning environment at CDU meant I could find a balance with study, work and family life.